realworldocaml/book/en/02-guided-tour.md

 val permute : 'a array -> unit = <fun>
 ```

+From a syntactic perspective, you should note the keywords that
+distinguish a for loop: `for`, `to`, `do` and `done`.
+Note also that
-Note that the semi-colon after the first array assignment doesn't
+the semi-colon after the first array assignment doesn't terminate the
-terminate the scope of the let-binding, so the variable `j` remains in
+scope of the let-binding, so the variable `j` remains in scope until
-scope until the end of the body of the for loop.
+the end of the body of the for loop.

 Here's an example run of this code.